Mo7taseb/Lexxi_Medical/README.md

 ### Step 3: Review Transcript

-- The system will automatically transcribe your audio
+- The system will automatically transcribe your audio using Groq Whisper API
+- Transcription happens in the cloud for ultra-fast processing (5-15 seconds)
+- Medical terminology is automatically corrected for Arabic
 - Edit the transcript if needed
 - Choose between Arabic and English transcription